jonTrent/PatienceDiff/README.md

 ### recurseLCS(aLo, aHi, bLo, bHi, uniqueCommonMap) adds to "result" array via addSubMatch
 Finally we get to the main routine, which basically starts with the entire A and B array ranges, performing the following logic:
-- Get the longest common subsequence (LCS) of unique lines for the provided range A[aLo..aHi] and B[bLo..bHi].
+- Get the longest common subsequence (LCS) of unique common lines for the provided range A[aLo..aHi] and B[bLo..bHi].
-- If there are no unique lines, then call addSubMatch with the entire range to add the lines to the "result" array.
+- If there are no unique common lines, then call addSubMatch with the entire range to add the lines to the "result" array.
 - If the LCS did return some unique lines in common for the provided range, then:
   - call addSubMatch with any lines preceding the first LCS entry.
-  - Then loop through the LCS entries calling addSubMatch (see explanation in addSubMatch).
+  - Then loop through the LCS entries calling addSubMatch (see explanation in addSubMatch) for the rows between the LCS entries.
   - And finally, call addSubMatch with any lines following the last LCS entry.
+When complete, the "result" array will contain the ordered list of lines representing the Patience Diff.

 Voila!
 An enjoyable algorithm to code for one who seeks elegant solutions...